back to previous page

 Solution for inkjet: to create a precipitation

-One way to solve this problem has already been demonstrated by HP: The Web Press which was presented at drupa used an experimental ink system where a ‘bonding agent’ led to a precipitation of a special pigmented ink on to of the paper fiber network rather than bleeding into it.
+One way to solve this problem has already been demonstrated by HP: The Web Press which was presented at drupa 2008 used an experimental ink system where a ‘bonding agent’ led to a precipitation of a special pigmented ink on to of the paper fiber network rather than bleeding into it.
 The windfall profit is perfect deinkability.
-As it looks now, pigmented inks provide the chance for a solution that matches the deinking process, for dyes this is improbable.
-Unfortunately, the samples presented at drupa were only experimental and the bonding agent technology now is only offered as an option.
+As it looks now, only pigmented inks provide the chance for a solution that matches the deinking process, for dyes this is improbable.
+Unfortunately, the samples presented at drupa 2008 were only experimental and the bonding agent technology offered now is not deinkable.
 HP also looks at other ways to improve the deinkability.
-Other ink and inkjet suppliers also look for better deinkable inks.
+Other ink and inkjet suppliers in the meantime have developed better deinkable inks.
+More ...

 Click to enlarge